broadinstitute/cromwell/README.md

 ### Metrics

-The current StatsD implementation uses metrics-statsd to report instrumentation values. metrics-statsd scala reports all metrics as Gauge type as far as StatsD is concerned.
+The current StatsD implementation uses metrics-statsd to report instrumentation values. metrics-statsd reports all metrics with a gauge type.
-Which means all the metric will be under the gauge section.
+This means all the metric will be under the gauge section.
 We might add /remove metrics in the future depending on need and usage.
 However here the current high level categories:

-`backend`, `http`, `job`, `workflow`, `io`
+`backend`, `rest-api`, `job`, `workflow`, `io`

 # Workflow Options